simonasablinaite/ufo/README.md

 _educational website project_

 This project is for educational purposes only.
+In project uses an inline type writing style method.

 Pull request are welcome, but priority for project authors!
 Thank you for your cooperation!

 Site published at: https://github.com/simonasablinaite/ufo